← Twist And Shout Variations List

 This album was a unique Canadian release

-This second pressing is overall identical to variation 2.1.1, but has a corrected front slick: the missing printer's logo (Parr's) was added.
-Variation 2.1.2 then has 1) no dash in the top catalog number, 2) has curved inner seams and 3) a Parr's logo on the bottom right of the front jacket.
+This second pressing is overall identical to variation LP.6054.1.1, but has a corrected front slick: the missing printer's logo (Parr's) was added.
+Variation LP.6054.1.2 then has 1) no dash in the top catalogue number, 2) a curved inner seams and 3) a Parr's logo on the bottom right of the front jacket.

 Availability

-This second variation was most likely available shortly after (or concurrently with) the initial release in February 1964 (for possibly a few weeks) when the cover added a dash in the catalog number - (see next entry).
-It is quite possible that the mistake was caught before release and that both variations 2.1.1 and 2.1.2 were available simultaneously.
-Both of these variations featured a cover with no dash in the catalog number on the top seam.
+This second variation was available shortly after (or concurrently with) the initial release in February 1964, for a few weeks, until no later than April 1964 when the cover added a dash in the catalogue number (see LP.6054.1.3).
+It is quite possible that the mistake was caught before release and that both variations LP.6054.1.1 and LP.6054.1.2 were available simultaneously.
+Both of these variations featured a cover with no dash in the catalogue number on the top seam.

 General Information

-It is not known for sure how many copies were made in this configuration (2.1.2), or exactly when they were available, but in all likelihood, these were just as early as 2.1.1.
-Soon after (before April), a dash was added to the catalog number on the top of the cover.
+It is not known for sure how many copies were made in this configuration (LP.6054.1.2), or exactly when they were available, but in all likelihood, these were just as early as LP.6054.1.1.
+Soon after (before April), a dash was added to the catalogue number on the top of the cover.

 This pressing was only available in Mono, and remained as such even when Mono was phased out in 1968.
 In fact, no stereo release of the LP was prepared in Canada until 1976.